EMAIL - sprokop@7parkavenuefinancial.com

 Factoring finance in Canada continues to get strong positive traction as a form of financing and a tool for Canadian businesses.

-In fact, and we see more of this every day, a once alternative financing vehicle with negative connotations is now a prevalent method and mainstream form of business financing with positive connotations!
+In fact, as we see more of this every day, a once-alternative financing vehicle with negative connotations is now a prevalent, mainstream form of business financing with positive connotations!

-As a general rule, there are many times when business cash flow is not positive!
-A liquidity crisis can be a major source of a company's success or failure and the immediate need for cash becomes a priority.
+As a general rule, business cash flow is often negative!
+A liquidity crisis can be a major source of a company's success or failure, and the immediate need for cash becomes a priority.

-Receivable Financing Factoring is a solid solution for managing cash flow and supporting the growth of your business - Being able to immediately convert sales on credit terms into immediate cash, businesses can ensure a constant supply of cash flow/working capital, eliminating the waiting periods typically associated with customer payments of unpaid invoices.
+Receivables Financing Factoring is a solid solution for managing cash flow and supporting the growth of your business.
+By converting sales on credit terms into cash immediately, businesses can ensure steady cash flow/working capital, eliminating the waiting periods typically associated with customer payments on unpaid invoices.

 WHAT IS THE SINGLE BIGGEST MISTAKE YOU CAN MAKE WHEN CONSIDERING AN INVOICE FACTORING FACILITY?